beviu/m2-internship/presentations/updates.typ

 // Touying has a bug
 // (https://forum.typst.app/t/how-do-i-add-bibliography-to-a-touying-presentation/643/7) which makes
 // this code snippet create a blank slide if it's put in the preamble, so put it later.
-#show: magic.bibliography-as-footnote.with(
+#show: magic.bibliography-as-footnote.with(bibliography(
+  "bibliography.yaml",
-  bibliography("bibliography.yaml", title: none),
+  title: none,
-)
+))

 A need for more *flexibility* in memory management.